Georges Delerue: Collaborations with Jack Clayton

-Working methods

-According to many testimonies Delerue would do and redo some cues to fit the new editing of a sequence without any protestation.
-He insisted on being allowed to orchestrate and conduct himself in order to polish every detail.
-Georges Delerue had a great talent for melody and for creating surrounding overtones which encapsulated the spirit of the movies on which he collaborated, enhancing them often beyond the expectations of their directors.

 Death

 Georges Delerue died on 20 March 1992 from a heart attack in Los Angeles, eight days after his 67th birthday, just after recording the last cue for the soundtrack to Rich in Love.
 He is buried in Forest Lawn Memorial Park Cemetery in Glendale, California.

-He left behind his wife, Colette Delerue, whom he married in 1984, and his daughter Claire from an earlier marriage.
+Delerue married for the last time in 1984; he had a daughter from a previous marriage.

 Filmography

 Georges Delerue composed the musical scores for 351 feature films, television movies, television series, documentaries, and short films.
 The following is a list of feature films for which he composed the music.